-Compulsory insurance: We recommend securing with a multicopter insurance which bears the costs for third parties if your copter is damaged.
+Compulsory insurance: We recommend protecting your flights with a drone insurance which bears the costs for third-party damages.

 Distance to airports: The distance to airports must always be at least 10 kilometers.

 Other safe distances: A minimum distance of 30 meters must be observed to uninvolved persons.

 Flight bans: The operation of unmanned flying objects in a populated area such as schools and marketplaces is not permitted.

 Regulations for commercial pilots: A licensing at the Civil Aviation Authority of the Philippines is necessary for commercial flights.
 For this, several tests must be completed and appropriate flight experience must be demonstrated.

-Good to know: A new regulation of the law has been expected for long time.
-So be prepared on your trip that something could change briefly.
+Good to know: A new regulation of the law has been expected for a long time.
+So be prepared for your trip that something could change quickly.